 - Artificial intelligence: Taking steps to ensure that our AI solutions remain within our company going forward, despite the current lack of an adequate regulatory framework in this field.

 Leading companies view intellectual property as one of their defining characteristics.
 It is what makes a company special.
 Through active IP management, companies establish an innovative mindset as part of their company culture.
 They help employees to engage with innovative topics.
 The goal is to create an open exchange in which sustainable innovation thrive.

 Innovative companies ensure that each employee understands the impact of intellectual property.
 This lets them shape innovation from the ground up.
 “Innovative ideas come from the core of an organization, where the business is at,” says Thomas Birr.

 This also requires solid IP management processes.
 Clear procedures ensure proper handling of all intellectual property, from patenting new inventions to tackling possible infringements of protected products.

 Leading companies view IP management as an essential pillar in their business strategies.
-To maintain freedom to operate, we must maintain ownership over the innovative technologies that we have developed in-house or with our partners.
+To maintain freedom to operate today and in the future, we must maintain ownership over the innovative technologies that we have developed in-house or with our partners.

-Patent’s true value reveals itself over time.
-“A regular patent lasts for at least twenty years.
-Design patents – at least twenty-five,” Michael Pfeffer explains.
+Patents’ true value reveals itself over time.
+“A regular patent lasts for up to twenty years.
+Design patents run for up to twenty-five years and protect, for example, the design of a product,” Michael Pfeffer explains.
 “New inventions can have an immediate impact on operations, but it takes between three and ten years on average to see the full effect.”